grob/rp/README.md

     echo `curl -s http://rpr.nomatic.org/install.js` | path/to/bin/ringo

 Change `path/to/bin/ringo` to the path of the ringo start script. **Note** that rp will be installed within the RingoJS installation containing the start script.
+If you have the environment variable `RINGO_HOME` set, rp will be installed where it points to (so if want to try out rp in a pristine RingoJS installation, make sure to unset `RINGO_HOME` before).

 Usage